yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ```bash
  docker container ps -a --no-trunc
 ```
-This long ID is the same as the string that is returned after starting a container with. `docker run ...`
+This long ID is the same as the string that is returned after starting a container with `docker run ...` command.

-in order to list only the container IDs using the `-q` flag
+In order to list only container IDs, we can use `-q` flag as below:

 ```bash
 docker ps -a -q
 ```
 What you see  a list of all containers that you ran.
-Notice that the `STATUS` column shows that these containers exited a some time ago.
+Notice that the `STATUS` column shows that these containers exited some time ago.

 You can also filter results with the --filter flag; for example, try filtering by exit code:
 ```bash